Where to watch Sky Atlantic

 In May 2015, though, HBO announced similar deals with BT and TalkTalk, giving customers of both the chance to buy older seasons of various shows - in HD - via their Youview boxes.

-Not long after that agreement was made, BT were selling seasons of Game of Thrones for £20.99 - and by that August TalkTalk were selling the whole of HBO's True Detective season one for just £8.
+Not long after that agreement was made, BT were selling seasons of Game of Thrones for £20.99 - and then just after this TalkTalk were selling the whole of HBO's True Detective season one for just £8.

 ...what about Netflix?